cuba-platform/cuba-sdk/Readme.md

 # 3. Configuration <a name="configuration"></a>

-To configure SDK please run `sdk setup` command.
+To configure SDK please run `sdk init` command.
 Before first usage SDK should be configured.

 # 4. Commands reference <a name="command-reference"></a>